 What is Fuchs Endothelial Corneal Dystrophy?

 A patient with Fuchs Dystrophy has deteriorated endothelial cells or less than average.
-When a patient loses too many endothelial cells, they risk having a corneal edema (a swelling of the cornea) or other complications.
+When a patient loses too many endothelial cells, they risk having corneal edema (a swelling of the cornea) or other complications.
 Patients with advanced Fuchs Dystrophy often require a corneal transplant, which is why having Fuchs Dystrophy and cataracts requires special consideration.

 What are cataracts?